-I’m probably the last person who wants to make a parenting distinction between boys and girls.
+I’m probably the last person who wants to make a distinction between parenting toddler boys versus girls.
 There are too many gender stereotypes that create foreshadowing in life.

 Boys play with trucks.
 Girls play with dolls.